Al-Shawkani: Biography

 He is credited with developing a series of syllabi for attaining various ranks of scholarship and used a strict system of legal analysis based on Sunni thought.
 He insisted that the ulama were required to ask for textual evidence, that the gate of ijtihad was not closed and that the mujtahid was to do ijtihad independent of any madhhab, a view which stemmed from his opposition to taqlid for a mujtahid, which he deemed to be a vice with which the Shariah had been inflicted.
 Al-Shawkani asserted that the decline of the Muslim community was due to their distancing from the Scriptures, the principle sources of religion.
-Hence he condemned the principle of Taqlid and proposed Ijtihad (independent legal reasoning) as the solution of the problems faced by Muslims.
+Hence he condemned the principle of taqlid and proposed ijtihad (independent legal reasoning) as the solution of the problems faced by Muslims.
 Shawkani equated unyielding imitation to the madhhabs as a type of shirk (polytheism) and accused scholars promoting such methodology of apostasy.

 Al-Shawkani wrote the book Nayl al-Autar, a major reference in Islamic law.
 He also wrote several treatises condemning various popular mystical practices which he viewed to be shirk (polytheism).
-He praised the contemporary Arabian Islamic reformer Muhammad ibn 'Abd al-Wahhab (1703-1792) who had advocated for similar views and refuted his Yemeni theological opponents in correspondence.
-Upon hearing the death of Ibn Abd al-Wahhab, Shawkani wrote a poem praising his efforts to eradicate shirk, defend Tawhid and his call to Quran and Hadith.
-Reviving the classical theologian Taqi al-Din Ibn Taymiyya's (1263 - 1328 CE/ 661 - 728 AH) doctrines on Tawḥīd and shirk, Shawkānī compared the participants in the cult of saints (al-qubūriyyūn) to the pagan Arabs of Quraysh.
+He praised the contemporary Arabian Islamic reformer Muhammad ibn 'Abd al-Wahhab (1703–1792) who had advocated for similar views and refuted his Yemeni theological opponents in correspondence.
+Upon hearing the death of Muhammad ibn Abd al-Wahhab, al-Shawkani wrote a poem praising his efforts to eradicate shirk, defend Tawhid and his call to Quran and Hadith.
+Reviving the classical theologian Taqi al-Din ibn Taymiyya's (1263 - 1328 CE/ 661 - 728 AH) doctrines on Tawḥīd and shirk, al-Shawkānī equated the adherents of Sufi orders to the pagan Arabs of Quraysh.